 There are two methods to load transmit data and unload receive data from each UART channel.
 First, there is a transmit data register and receive data register for each UART channel in the device configuration register set to ease programming.
 These registers support 8, 16, 24 and 32 bits wide format.
 In the 32-bit format, it increases the data transfer rate on the PCI bus.
-Additionally, a special register location provides receive data byte with its associated error flags.
+Additionally, a special register location provides receive data byte with its associated error tags.
 This is a 16-bit or 32-bit read operation where the Line Status Register (LSR) content in the UART channel register is paired along with the data byte.
-This operation further facilitates data unloading with the error flags without having to read the LSR register separately.
-Furthermore, the XR17L154 supports PCI burst mode for read/write operation of up to 64 bytes of data.
+This operation further facilitates data unloading with the error tags without having to read the LSR register separately.
+Furthermore, the XR17L152 supports PCI burst mode for read/write operation of up to 64 bytes of data.

 The second method is through each UART channel's transmit holding register (THR) and receive holding register (RHR).
 The THR and RHR registers are 16550 compatible so their access is limited to 8-bit format.
-The software driver must separately read the LSR content for the associated error flags before reading the data byte.
+The software driver must separately read the LSR content for the associated error tags before reading the data byte.

-3.1 FIFO DATA LOADING AND UNLOADING THROUGH THE DEVICE CONFIGURATION REGISTERS IN 32-BIT FORMAT.
+3.1 FIFO DATA LOADING AND UNLOADING THROUGH THE DEVICE CONFIGURATION REGISTERS IN 32-BIT FORMAT

-The transmit and receive data registers are defined for channel 0 to channel 3 with each channel having it's own address as shown in Table 2 for faster loading and unloading.
+The transmit and receive data registers are defined for channels 0 and 1 with each channel having its own address as shown in Table 2 for faster loading and unloading.
 The following paragraphs illustrate the receive and transmit data registers in more detail.

-Each Channel Normal Receive Data FIFO Address for channels 0 to 3 are at 0x0100, 0x0300, 0x0500 and 0x0700.
+Each Channel Normal Receive Data FIFO Address for channels 0 and 1 are at 0x0100 and 0x0300.